tungngovn/tungngoresearch/index.md

 - Nov, 2020: Our paper was published at Journal of Science and Technology - Technical Universities.
 - Oct, 2020: I was granted the Domestic Master Scholarship (full tuition fee and stipend) by [Vingroup Innovation Foundation (VINIF)](https://vinif.org/en/) for my MSc degree at HUST.
 - Aug, 2020: I received my bachelor degree (Talented program) in Mechatronics at HUST.
-- Jun, 2020: My team won the First Prize in Student Research Competition at HUST.</li>
+- Jun, 2020: My team won the First Prize in Student Research Competition at HUST.
 - Jul, 2019: I was one of 12 representatives of Vietnam to participate in [NUSSP19](https://enterprise.nus.edu.sg/education-programmes/summer-programme/) at National University of Singapore.
 - Sep, 2018: I was one of 25 representatives of HUST to participate in the TFISCALE exchange program in Singapore.
 - Jul, 2017: I won the 4th Prize in the 2017 Blitz Research Competition at [Vietnam Summer School of Science](https://www.truonghekhoahoc.com/truonghe2017/).